Cara writes...

 Long Bio:

-Cara Sue Achterberg is a freelance writer and blogger who lives on a hillside in New Freedom, Pennsylvania with three remarkable children, three horses, too many chickens, a constantly changing roster of foster dogs, three perfect kitties, and a husband who can build, fix, or tolerate just about anything.
+Cara Sue Achterberg is an author, blogger, and animal advocate who lives in the Shenandoah Valley of Virginia with a rotating cast of foster dogs and cats, her own pack of three rescue dogs, a platoon of barn cats, and a husband who can build, fix, or tolerate just about anything.

 Cara's essays and articles have been published in numerous anthologies, national magazines, websites, and blogs, in addition to local media.
-She enjoys teaching hands-on workshops on the Intentional Life, healthy cooking, and creative writing.
+She enjoys teaching writing in workshops and classes.
 She has also led women’s retreats, facilitated book discussions, and served as a keynote speaker.
+One of her favorite activities is visiting with bookclubs.
+Cara also provides coaching/editing services through her WRITE TOGETHER program.

 Cara grew up in Hockessin, Delaware (and still considers Delaware the best state of all).
 She graduated from Averett University with a degree in music before setting it aside to follow her passion of training horses and teaching riding.
 She later returned to school and earned a degree in Youth Ministry from Eastern College, spending many years hanging out with teenagers, leading Habitat for Humanity work weeks, and eating a lot of pizza.

-When not writing or weeding (which can sometimes be one and the same), Cara enjoys running, cooking, reading, visiting Virginia wineries, and trying not to fall off her favorite horse, True.
+When not writing or weeding (which can sometimes be one and the same), Cara enjoys hiking, cooking, reading, visiting Virginia wineries, and chasing her pup, Ms Fanny Wiggles, around an agility course.

-You can keep up with Cara on Facebook (Cara Sue Achterberg, writer) or twitter (@CaraAchterberg).
-You can find links to her blogs and inspiration for teen writers on her website CaraWrites.com.
+You can keep up with Cara on Facebook (Cara Sue Achterberg, writer).
+You can find links to her blogs, lots of dog pictures, and more information on all her books at CaraWrites.com.

 Speaker Introduction: